ServBay MariaDB/MySQL Troubleshooting Guide

 mysqldump

-- Check the file size (
+- Check file size (

-- Using an incorrect username, password, or database name.
+- Wrong username, password, or target DB.

--- Before import SET foreign_key_checks = 0; -- Import command, e.g.: source /path/to/your_backup.sql; -- Run inside mysql CLI -- Or CLI import: mysql ... < /path/to/your_backup.sql -- After import SET foreign_key_checks = 1;
+-- Before import SET foreign_key_checks = 0; -- Import command, e.g.: source /path/to/your_backup.sql; -- Run in mysql client -- Or CLI: mysql ... < /path/to/your_backup.sql -- After import SET foreign_key_checks = 1;

 1